Historic Timeline

 CSLA is founded

-In March, at the Royal York Hotel in Toronto, the Canadian Society of Landscape Architects and Town Planners is formed with Gordon Culham (President), Howard Dunington-Grubb (Vice president), Frances Steinhoff (Secretary-Treasurer) and Carl Borgstron and Edwin Kay (Councilors).
+In March, at the Royal York Hotel in Toronto, the Canadian Society of Landscape Architects and Town Planners is formed with Gordon Culham (President), Howard Dunington-Grubb (Vice president), Frances Steinhoff (Secretary-Treasurer) and Carl Borgstrom and Edwin Kay (Councilors).
 Also present: Laurie Dunington-Grubb, Humphrey Carver, J.V.
-Stensson, and Helen Kipax.
+Stensson, and Helen Kippax.

 IFLA was founded at Cambridge, England, in 1948 with Sir Geoffrey Jellicoe as its first president, representing 15 countries from Europe and North America.
 Canada is a founding member.